 If you download data with flags into Excel, each column of data will be split in two columns: one for the values and one for the flags.
 If the values do not have flags, the second column will contain empty cells.

-As the flags are not in the same cell as the values, you can apply any calculation formula on the columns that contain the values, after having replaced all the ":" (=data not available) with
+As the flags are not in the same cell as the values, you can apply any calculation formula on the columns that contain the values, after having replaced all the ":" (data not available) with " ".

 When I make an extraction in csv format and open it in Excel, the data do not appear in columns, what can I do?

+Note for Chrome users: When downloading data from the bulk download, the datasets are in gzip format.
 However, a bug in Chrome stores the file double-gzipped.
 In order to see the data correctly you will have to unzip the file twice.
 More information can be found at this link.

 Further details are available in the online help about Web Services.

 Technical – Other questions